Dale Drive station

 Dale Drive station is an under-construction light rail station in Silver Spring, Maryland, that will be served by the Purple Line.
 The station will have an island platform on the north side of Wayne Avenue just east of Dale Drive, adjacent to Silver Spring International Middle School.
-As of 2022, the Purple Line is planned to open in 2027.
+As of 2026, the Purple Line is planned to open in late 2027.